 Dogs, cats, fish, birds, and even a host of other critters become not just pets, but also a part of the family to many people around the world.
 When our family and friends lose their family pet, we oftentimes do not know what to do or say to help their grieving.
+Or do you need to find an amazing piece of jewelry to wear to the next Wags and Wines, or Bark and Brew, or the local animal shelter's gala?
+Well, look no more.
 Finding the perfect item to help them remember their special friends and family members can make the difference between remembering in a positive light and just simply trying to remember at all.
-Check out this site for the perfect gift....your friends and family will be extremely appreciative of your thoughtfulness:
+For beautiful pet-themed pieces -- both high-end and low-end -- check out this site for the perfect gift....your friends and family will be extremely appreciative of your thoughtfulness:

 Do you know of any animal that is being abused, neglected, used in other unethical and immoral ways?
 This includes cruelty to animals in pet stores and shelters, by breeders, hoarders, and dog fighters, and on the internet.
 If so, don’t delay.
 Take action!!

 Do you like reading about fun products, treats, trainings, activities, and events for your dog?
 Or do you just like feeling reassured that you are not alone with those "Fido, what have you done now?" moments?
-Or maybe you want to be an advocate for animals but aren't ready for the commitment of owning one just yet (but maybe in the near future, or not-so-far-off future?) and want to know that this is a reasonable and responsible attitude.
+Or maybe you want to be an advocate for animals but aren't ready for the commitment of owning one just yet (but maybe in the near future, or in the not-so-distant future?) and want to know that this is a reasonable and responsible attitude.
 Perfect!
-To help us all feel human (ahem, we are!), and to make us feel better about ourselves, our pets, and connected to the world, we wanted to share some of our favorite sites....happy reading!
+To help us all feel human (ahem, we are!), and to make us feel better about ourselves and our pets, and to feel more connected to the world, we wanted to share some of our favorite sites....happy reading!